 The churchyard, however, mostly contains gravestones from the Georgian period, from about 1715, with the most recent graves dating from the early Victorian period.
-The Burials Act of 1851 closed London’s ancient churchyards – by that time full to overflowing, and desperately unhealthy and undignified spaces – and from then onwards the residents of Mortlake had to be buried elsewhere.
+The Burials Act of 1853 closed London’s ancient churchyards – by that time full to overflowing, and desperately unhealthy and undignified spaces – and from then onwards the residents of Mortlake had to be buried elsewhere.
 A new cemetery, now referred to as Old Mortlake Burial Ground, was opened in 1854 a few hundred yards away from St Mary the Virgin, and the parish vestry was responsible for the purchase of the land there.

 A lot of the major cemeteries in London date from the 19th Century, and the funerary symbolism used in this period often invoked Roman urns, clasped hands, broken pillars and extinguished torches.
 Many of these symbols had their origins in the Classical period.
-Earlier gravestones, however, use different images and probably the most distinctive of these is the skull, or death’s head, an obvious signifier of death.
+Earlier gravestones, however, use some quite different images and probably the most distinctive of these is the skull, or death’s head, an obvious signifier of death.
 To our modern sensibilities the skull seems an incredibly stark, rather morbid symbol to put on a headstone, but its purpose was to remind those who saw it that they, too, were mortal and would one day face death.

 The monument pictured above also depicts what appears to be a book, which may signify knowledge, or perhaps the Bible.

 The gravestone pictured above shows another symbol of mortality – the hourglass, showing the sands of time slipping away.

 So why are the symbols on 18th Century graves so different to those on Victorian graves?
 In the Victorian period death became a money-spinning industry, with grand memorials, specially laid out cemeteries and ostentatious funeral processions becoming popular amongst the moneyed.
 Death was dressed up and became an event – look at the way that black mourning clothes and black-edged writing paper became important and very visual parts of mourning.
 At the same time, the symbols used to represent death became more distant – no more scary signifiers of mortality such as skulls, bones or ominous signs of time passing.
 This in part reflected differing fashions and tastes in the Victorian period, with grand Gothic and Classical images becoming common in the new burial grounds that opened after inner city churchyards were shut.